Red-Ravens/match-thread-bot/README.md

 match-thread-bot
 ================

+Forked from aarkay's repo.
+Customized match thread bot for /r/ussoccer is `matchthread.py`.

 Match thread creation bot for football/soccer matches on reddit.
 Developed using [Python 2.7](https://www.python.org/download/releases/2.7.7/) and requires [PRAW](https://praw.readthedocs.org/en/v2.1.16/) - you'll need to install these first if you want to run your own version of the code.
 Uses goal.com to grab most of its info.
 My version of this bot, [MatchThreadder](http://www.reddit.com/user/MatchThreadder), currently runs on [/r/soccer](http://www.reddit.com/r/soccer).